'It's Our Right': Christian Congregation In Indonesia Fights To Worship In Its Church

 Meanwhile, thousands of mosques of a persecuted minority sect, the Ahmedi, have also been shuttered — another sign of growing intolerance, say human rights advocates.

-For Alex Paulus, the numbers are less important than the personal question of one's own right to worship.
+For Paulus, the numbers are less important than the personal question of one's own right to worship.

 As he stands among the weeds and mosquitoes in the shell of the church, he says a prayer for the church to open.
-He's determined to keep fighting.
+He is determined to keep fighting.

 "Because we have permission," he says.
 "It's our right."